boweizhou/Traffic_sign_classifier_mo/README.md

 For Learning rate i used 0.0008, it is smaller than what provided in original lenet code, I intended to use samller learning steps to increase the training accuracy.

-batch size = 156, I am using this technique to seperate the image data to the small batch of dataset, so that it will not cause momery issues on my local computer.
+batch size = 156, I am using this technique to seperate the image data to the small batch of datasets, so that it will not cause momery issues on my local computer.

 To improve more accuracy, more data is necessary.